e271828e/Flight.jl/docs/notes/design/framework_spec.md

 Part III assumes the schedule rather than deriving it.
-The boundary sequence it dispatches is fixed in [§5.3][s5-3], the executor it dispatches through is built in [§9.7][s9-7], and the root input slots the periphery writes into are declared through `input_connections` in [§8.6][s8-6].
+The boundary sequence it dispatches is fixed in [§5.3][s5-3], the executor it dispatches through is built in [§9.7][s9-7], and the root inputs the periphery writes into are declared through `input_connections` in [§8.6][s8-6].
 What Part III adds is timing, concurrency and orchestration around machinery the earlier parts already settled.